How to Keep a Bandage Dry in the Shower

 2. If it does stick, carefully try to peel it off without hurting yourself more.
 Soak the bandage in water until it becomes soft, and then peel it off slowly if this doesn’t work.

 3. If you have a waterproof cover for the bandages, put one on over the application before re-applying the tape and removing it from your skin.
-This will ensure that no water can get to your wound but still allows it to breathe.
+This will make sure that no water can get to your wound but still allow it to breathe.

-4. If you don’t have a waterproof cover for the bandage, try wrapping it in plastic before putting the tape back on.
-This will keep water out of your wound but still allow air to get to it so it can heal faster.
+4. If you don’t have a waterproof covering for the bandage, try wrapping it in plastic wrap before putting the tape back on.
+This will keep water out of your wound but still allow air to get to it so that it can heal faster.

 5. Don’t cover up your bandages with anything else when they are wet.
 The application is made to keep the water out, so adding anything else over it will not keep your wound dry.